vrivn3/vrivn3.github.io/README.md

 You now have a formatted resume ready to be shared or published on platforms like GitHub.

-## Share/host resume on Github; a distributed version control system
+## Share/host resume on Github pages; a distributed version control system

 To follow Andrew Etter's advice, use Github, a distributed version control system.
 Create a repository on GitHub to organize your files.
 Regularly commit changes to track revisions and collaborate.